-For the latest offers for this week's golf as well as Cheltenham daily deals and promotions read our bookmaker offers page!
+For all the latest bookmaker offers and promotions for the Cheltenham Festival read our latest offers page!

-Bay Hill is a Florida set-up which is classical in its nature.
-The course has changed quite considerably over the tenure of new Course Superintendent Chris Flynn who's taken strides to returning the course closer to its original guise, saying recently "In addition to extensive tree trimming, we widened and lengthened all the fairways.
+Back to the golf and Bay Hill is a Florida setup that's classical in its nature.
+The course has changed quite considerably over the tenure of new Course Superintendent Chris Flynn who's taken strides to returning the layout closer to its original guise, saying recently, "In addition to extensive tree trimming, we widened and lengthened all the fairways.
 To balance out the fairway changes, we also removed a lot of the rough areas in front of water hazards and bunkers.
 These areas have traditionally served as backstops for players, but now there’s a higher chance of your ball rolling into those hazards.
 We’ve also made the traditionally high rough even higher than in the past."

-Bay Hill Fairway Widths (yards): Below are the fairway widths for the Bay Hill course and how they compare to recent courses that we've seen:
+Fairway Widths (yards): Below are the fairway widths for Bay Hill and how they compare to recent courses on the PGA Tour:

-Course Overview: Bay Hill will once again find itself as the least difficult leg of the Florida Swing.
-Whereas across 2007-2011 the course played as one of the toughest on the PGA Tour, let alone Florida, the technical tests at PGA National, Trump National Doral and Copperhead have now relegated Bay Hill to a slightly easier category in relative terms.
-12 months ago wider fairways (as above), soft and tranquil conditions led to scoring levels the likes of which had not been seen since Tiger Woods and Chad Campbell won the event in 2003 and 2004.
-2016 should see slightly higher scoring as the wind is likely to make scoring more difficult on Sunday and the new TifEagle Bermudagrass putting surfaces will be a little firmer (unless the course gets drenched which is more than possible).
-Expect the winner to need a 30%+ birdie or better hole conversion rate this week as opposed to Schwartzel's 25% last week.
+Course Overview: Bay Hill will once again find itself as the least difficult leg of the shortened Florida Swing.
+Whereas across 2007-2011 the course played as one of the toughest on the PGA Tour, let alone Florida, the technical tests at PGA National and Copperhead have now relegated Bay Hill to a slightly easier category in relative terms.
+Wide fairways, softer turf and large green complexes mean that Bay Hill can now be taken apart if conditions are tranquil.
+Matt Every (2015) and Jason Day have won the last 2 renewals at -19/279 and -17/281 respectively, scores the like of which we haven't seen at Bay Hill since Tiger Woods and Chad Campbell won the event in 2003 and 2004 respectively.
+2017 should see low scores again as pretty standard 10mph winds are set for the week, so expect the winner to need circa 35% birdie or better hole conversion rate this week as opposed to Hadwin's 29% last week.
 Plodders, especially with a stone-cold Bermudagrass green putter, are not likely to prosper.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Published Predictor Model: Our published Arnold Palmer Invitational predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Rory McIlroy (Predictor Number 1), Adam Scott , Graeme McDowell, Kevin Kisner and Henrik Stenson.
+Top 5 of the predictor are Rory McIlroy (No.1), Thomas Pieters, Hideki Matsuyama, Henrik Stenson and Rickie Fowler.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the Hyundai Tournament of Champions / South African Open and includes both PGA Tour and European Tour events.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the SBS Tournament of Champions and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the 6 winners of the Arnold Palmer Invitational since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the 7 winners of this event since 2010 gives us a little more insight into the requirements for this technical test:

 Tournament Skill Averages:

-So let's take a view from players as to how the course sets up and what skill sets it favours:
+Let's take a view from players as to how the Bay Hill sets up and what skill sets the course favours:

 Henrik Stenson: "It's a course where you can't get away with playing only decent, you've got to play pretty well around here.
 Quite a lot of shots, especially towards the end when you got to commit and hit some good shots coming in and ball striking is normally one of my strong parts.
 Maybe two years ago or three years ago there when I think I finished 8th I put that down to magician around the greens.
 My pitching was phenomenal and I putted nicely.
 I wasn't playing that great but I still managed to squeeze a good finish out of it when I needed to have a chance to get in Augusta last on that year and last year was pretty solid.
 I didn't putt well and then this year I've been playing and putting well.
 I think it's a pretty tough course.
 It's been a bit easier this year due to the softness of the greens and lack of wind but it's still quite a few shots that can come up and bite you if you don't hit good - in a few the holes if you don't hit good shots at the right time.
 They can definitely bite back."